sshastry/queenslogic/readme.md

 ## Introduction

-The aim of these notes is to use the n queens problem to give an example of the use of the logic monad.
-The logic monad was introduced in paper "Backtracking, interleaving, and terminating monad transformers: (functional pearl)" by Oleg Kiselyov, Chung-chieh Shan, Daniel P. Friedman, Amr Sabry (available [here](http://okmij.org/ftp/papers/LogicT.pdf)).
-I originally learned of the logic monad from "Adventures in Three Monads" by Edward Z. Yang in [The Monad Reader Issue 15](http://themonadreader.files.wordpress.com/2010/01/issue15.pdf).
+The aim of these notes is to apply the logic monad to the n queens problem.
+The logic monad was introduced in paper "Backtracking, interleaving, and terminating monad transformers: (functional pearl)" by Oleg Kiselyov, Chung-chieh Shan, Daniel P. Friedman, Amr Sabry (henceforth [KSFS]; paper available [here](http://okmij.org/ftp/papers/LogicT.pdf)).
+Also see "Adventures in Three Monads" by Edward Z. Yang in [The Monad Reader Issue 15](http://themonadreader.files.wordpress.com/2010/01/issue15.pdf).

-The examples in those articles seemed a bit artificial to me.
 The first backtracking algorithm I learned was the solution to the n queens problem, so I wondered what I could see by solving it with the logic monad.

-Let's first briefly explain what the logic monad is for.

 ## Logic

 Besides being used for collections, the list type Haskell is used to represent a nondeterministic value.
-For example `xs :: [Integer]` might mean a finite or countably infinite sequence of integers, or it might mean one of many unknown integers i.e. a single nondeterministic integer.
+For example `xs :: [Int]` might mean a finite or countably infinite sequence of integers, or it might mean one of many unknown integers i.e. a single nondeterministic integer.
 The latter semantics is illustrated by the following

 ```haskell
 >>> fmap (\x -> x*x) [1,2,3]